-When it comes to skincare treatments, it doesn't get more natural than clay masks.
-Clay is a natural substance (if your garden has clay soil, you know exactly what it is!) with a slightly grainy texture.
-That texture helps with exfoliation, while the nutrients in the clay tone, firm, and nourish the skin.
-Perhaps most importantly, clay is famous for its ability to draw dirt, oils and toxins, resulting in deeply cleansed and softened skin.
+When it comes to skin care, using clay is about as true to nature you can get.
+With a slightly grainy texture for exfoliation and nutrients to nourish the skin, clay makes a great ingredient for skin care.
+Perhaps most importantly, clay is famous for its ability to draw dirt, oils and toxins out of the skin, resulting in deeply cleansed and softened skin.

-Give yourself a clay mask now and then -- once or twice a week is a good routine.
+Give yourself a clay mask now and then — once or twice a week is a good routine.
 It's a relaxing, enjoyable ritual that results in cleaner, softer, lovelier skin!
-Here's how:

-- Wash your face with warm water and soap or a natural cleanser.
+Wash your face with warm water and soap or a gentle cleanser.
 This gives the mask a clean start, allowing for better penetration.
-(If you like, you can even begin with anherbal steam facial, to really cleanse and open your pores.)
+If you like, you can even begin with an herbal steam facial, to really cleanse and open your pores.
 Pat dry.
+Also consider trying to replace the water with other liquid ingredients, such as milk, yogurt, honey, juices or egg whites.
+Or try an herbal infusion — calendula to soften and smooth, lavender to cleanse and inspire relaxation, peppermint to cool and refresh, etc.

-- Rinse the clay off with warm water.
+Rinse the clay off with warm water.
 Use a wet washcloth to finish up, if needed.
-Follow with a rinse of cool water, to close the pores.
-If you like, finish with a natural toner and/or moisturizer.
+Follow with a rinse of cool water.
+If you like, finish with a toner and/or moisturizer.

 For best results, it's important to use quality clays.
-Quality clays are pure (free of contamination, with no coloring or other additives), and they are processed in a way that maintains their mineral content.
+Quality clays are pure (free of contamination, with no coloring or other additives) and they're processed in a way that maintains their mineral content.
 There are a variety of clays, each with its own special strength.
 Here are some options:

 Considered one of the finest of all clays, Bentonite clay powder is also known as Montmorillonite.
 Suitable for all skin types, it refreshes and cleanses.
 You'll find it's also used for making poultices and mud packs and is often included in skincare recipes and baths.